State PreACT for Sophomores + Virtual Day

 Will breakfast and lunch be provided as usual?
 Yes.

-Where are Sophomores supposed to report on October 20th?
-Students will be notified in their English classes the week before testing where to report.
-Most students will test in their normal first period class, however, there are exceptions such as Band, Art, etc. Teachers will be in the hallways the morning of Oct 20th helping direct students if they are unsure of their room assignment.
+Where are Sophomores supposed to report on October 18th?
+Students will be notified in their English classes the day before testing where to report.
+Teachers will be in the hallways the morning of Oct 18th helping direct students if they are unsure of their room assignment.

 What do 10th graders need to bring to school for the PreACT?
-The PreACT is a paper-pencil exam.
+The PreACT is a paper pencil exam.
 Bring two #2 sharpened pencils.
 Students are not allowed to use mechanical pencils on the exam.
-Students will need their Chromebook fully charged as well as their chargers and that is all!
-Chromebooks will be used to work on personal financial literacy in the afternoon.
-No backpacks will be allowed.
+Students will need their chromebook and a calculator.

 What if I am a Junior or Senior and I attend Tech?
 Even though Juniors and Seniors are virtual, they will need to attend their TCC/Tulsa Tech classes.
 Tulsa Tech buses will continue to run as usual.